Skip to main content

 What is Glaucoma?

 The leading cause of Blindness in adults over 60, glaucoma is a disease associated with damage to your eye’s optic nerve caused by a buildup of fluid in the front part of your eye.
-The fluid creates pressure that pushes back on the optic nerve, killing the fibers and creating gradual “blindspots” within the eye that are irreparable.
+The liquid creates pressure that pushes back on the optic nerve, killing the fibers and creating irreparable gradual “blindspots” within the eye.

-There are two types of Glaucoma, rather than a solitary condition, that define the disease.
+Two types of Glaucoma, rather than a solitary condition, define the disease.

 OPEN-ANGLE GLAUCOMA

 Open-angle glaucoma is the most common form of the disease.
-With this type of glaucoma, vision is lost gradually due to fluid buildup over time.
-There is usually no pain associated with open-angle glaucoma, and vision loss may not be perceived until later on.
+With this type of glaucoma, vision is gradually lost due to fluid buildup.
+No pain is usually associated with open-angle glaucoma, and vision loss may not be perceived until later.
 Due to the gradual loss of vision deterioration, it’s essential to have regular eye exams that monitor eye pressure.
 These exams will help to maintain healthy vision and prevent extraneous optic nerve damage caused by prolonged fluid pressure.

 ANGLE-CLOSURE GLAUCOMA